How Medicaid Can Help Seniors Cover the Cost of Assisted Living

 Next Steps

-• Take a Medicaid Pre-Screen Test to determine if the candidate might be automatically eligible for Medicaid.
+• Take a Medicaid Pre-Screen Test to determine if one might be automatically eligible for Medicaid.

 • Discuss the feasibility of using Medicaid as a payment source with a Medicaid Planning Professional.
 While many Medicaid beneficiaries do receive help in assisted living, many others encounter obstacles that prevent them from doing so.